NeeruRathour/CI-project-cookbook/README.md

 ## User Experience (UX)</br>

-- Simple navigation: A clear instruction to ensure a smooth user experience for all ages and skill levels.
+- Simple navigation: A clear instruction to ensure a smooth user experience for all users.
 - Responsive Design: Adapts to different devices, from smartphones to desktops, for accessibility and convenience to all users.
-- Visually Appealing: Produce a modern, eye-catching aesthetic with a vibrant color scheme to keep users engaged throughout the quiz.
+- Visually Appealing: Produce a modern, soothing color scheme to keep users engaged throughout the website.
 - Clear website and functional to not overwhelm the users.